sapcc/limes/docs/users/api-v1-specification.md

 In Limes parlance, **resources** are strictly those things whose usage value refers to a consumption at a specific point in time, and where quota is the upper limit on usage at each individual point in time.
 In contrast, **rates** are all those things where the usage is accumulated over time.
-Instead of a quota, rates can have a **rate limit** that refers to the highest allowed increased in usage over a certain amount of time (the limit's **window**).
+Instead of a quota, rates can have a **rate limit** that refers to the highest allowed increase in usage over a certain amount of time (the limit's **window**).
 Rate limits are typically applied to data throughput or to API request traffic, to prevent service capacities from being exhausted.
 Rate limits can be set on two levels: